-Understanding Imputation: Filling in the Gaps in Your DNA
+Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 Imputation is a process that predicts genetic variants you weren't directly tested for, based on the variants you were tested for.
 At SelfDecode, we use cutting-edge AI and machine learning to predict SNP genotypes, turning the data from your DNA kit into a more complete picture of your genome.

-Watch this video to learn more about imputation or keep reading for a clear explanation!
+Watch this video to learn more about imputation, or keep reading for a detailed explanation.

-Your DNA is full of genetic variants — tiny differences that make you unique.
+Your DNA contains genetic variants — tiny differences that make you unique.
 A typical commercial DNA kit tests for about 650,000 variants.
-That’s a lot, but it still leaves out many variants that could affect your health.
+That's substantial, but it still leaves out many variants that could affect your health.

 Here's where SelfDecode comes in: